s-becerra/dialectdetect/README.md

 Depending on how many languages you use and parameter tweaking, the number of training MFCC segments can vary.
 During the training of my model, I had roughly 6500 training MFCC segments and validated my results on 44 unsegmented audio files.

 ## Performance
+With the three language classification, the model was able to predict the correct native language around 85% accuracy when given an English sample, 57% accuracy when given an Arabic sample, and an 87% when given a Mandarin sample.

 |Act/Pred|English|Arabic|Mandarin|
 |:-:|:-:|:-:|:-:|
 |**English**|12|1|1|